jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, or both; or
   (b) in the case of a body corporate, to a fine not exceeding $250,000.

+### 68A Operating ground-based space infrastructure without GBSI activity authorisation
+(1) A person commits an offence if the person—
+  (a) operates ground-based space infrastructure to carry out a regulated activity without a GBSI activity authorisation contrary to section 49A; and
+  (b) knows or ought to know that a GBSI activity authorisation is required.
+(2) A person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, or both; or
+  (b) in the case of a body corporate, to a fine not exceeding $250,000.

-### 69 False or misleading information in application for grant or renewal of licence or permit
+### 69 Providing false or misleading information to Minister
-(1) A person commits an offence if the person, for the purposes of any application for a licence or permit, or the renewal of a licence or permit, under this Act, supplies any information that the person knows or ought to know is materially false or misleading.
+(1) A person commits an offence if the person—
+  (a) holds, or is an applicant for, a licence, permit, or authorisation under this Act; and (b) for any purpose under this Act provides to the Minister information that the person knows or ought to know is false or misleading in any material respect.
 (2) A person who commits an offence against subsection (1) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.

-### 70 Offence to fail to comply with condition of licence or permit
+### 70 Offence to fail to comply with condition of licence, permit, or authorisation
 (1) A person commits an offence if the person, being the holder of one of the following licences or permits, knowingly or without reasonable excuse fails to comply with any condition of that licence or permit:
   (a) a launch licence or overseas launch licence:
   (b) a payload permit or overseas payload permit:
   (c) a facility licence.
-(2) A person commits an offence who, being the holder of a high-altitude licence, knowingly or without reasonable excuse fails to comply with any condition of that licence.
+(2) A person commits an offence who, being the holder of a high-altitude licence or GBSI activity authorisation, knowingly or without reasonable excuse fails to comply with any condition of that licence or authorisation.
 (3) A person who commits an offence against subsection (1) or (2) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, or both; or
   (b) in the case of a body corporate, to a fine not exceeding $250,000.